henriquevs98/BOSCH-ASSESEMENT/README.md

 Unfortunately, due to professional constraints, the [U.S. Environmental Protection Agency Vehicle Fuel Economy Information](https://www.fueleconomy.gov/feg/download.shtml/) dataset was not transformed as expected.
 However, I made the best effort to document the extraction function and the overall data pipeline process for this dataset.

-If there had been more time, the data transformation process would have likely followed a similar approach to that of the U.S. Department of Energy Alternative Fuel Stations dataset.
+If there had been more time, the data transformation process would have likely followed a similar approach to that of the [U.S. Department of Energy Alternative Fuel Stations](https://afdc.energy.gov/data_download).
 The transformation process would have involved importing the necessary functions from the libs folder to clean, manipulate, and convert the data.

 I hope that the incomplete transformation of this dataset does not significantly impact my evaluation, as I made the best effort to leave everything documented and to provide a clear understanding of the data pipeline process for all the other two datasets.